noxxi/p5-ssl-tools/README.md

 This repository contains various tools, which are intended to debug or analyze problems related to SSL/TLS.

-## Heartbleed
+## Analyzing state of TLS

-- check-ssl-heartbeat
+- analyze.pl
-  - check for heartbleed OpenSSL vulnerability
+  - check support for various SSL/TLS version
+  - check which ciphers are support
+  - verfiy certificate
+  - check OCSP state
+  - check if SNI is supported and/or required
+  - display chain certificates and also local root if certification succeeded
-  - supports various protocols requiring STARTTLS or similar
+  - support direct connection and various form of STARTTLS
+  - ...

 ## SMTP TLS support (STARTTLS)